If You Have Enlarged Gums, It Could Be a Sign of Gum Disease

 It is important to seek treatment before the problem worsens.
 Left untreated, gingival disease can cause serious problems such as tooth loss, stroke, or heart attack.

-At Lakeshore Dental Specialists, our doctors can easily detect and treat gum enlargement with a gingivectomy.
-We offer the latest gum reshaping technology to make the procedure quick and comfortable.
+At Lakeshore Dental Specialists, our Detroit dentists can easily detect and treat gum enlargement with a gingivectomy.
+We strive to provide you with the best gingivectomy Detroit has to offer, with the use of the latest gum reshaping technology to make the procedure quick and comfortable.
 With your gums resected and properly cleaned, you will instantly have a more attractive and healthy smile.

 The goal of a gingivectomy is to remove the excess gum tissue, which eliminates the pocket between your teeth and gums.
 At Lakeshore Dental Specialists, our doctors are gum reshaping experts.
 Our office is equipped with the latest laser technology to make your gingivectomy quick and comfortable.